Land and surrounds

 Report or complain

 Every month we feature a weed local to Ku-ring-gai and how you can identify and remove it in your area.
-Click banner below to view these.
+Click the button below to view these.

 Having trouble identifying the weeds in your garden?
 These resources will give you the tools you need.